ABOUT IFIELD PARK

 Founded in 1954 by Harold and Millicent Goodwin, Ifield park was originally founded as a voluntary, charitable, residential care home.
 Although not a Quaker home, Harold and Millicent were encouraged by members of the local Quaker Society of Friends along with their family to provide much needed housing and care for 'elderly people of limited means'.
 Entry was to be regardless of race, creed, status or geography; the only criteria for entry was 'need', and this remains the spirit of the home to this day.

-Nowadays, Ifield Park offer not only residential care, but nursing and dementia care and a Day Centre too.
+Nowadays, Ifield Park offers residential care, dementia care and a Day Centre too.
 Just like Harold and Millicent, our current management and trustees are focused on providing the highest levels of care, and are dedicated to taking the very best care of our residents; making them as comfortable as possible.

 A Management Committee of Trustees is elected at the Annual General Meeting, and consists of dedicated local people, all of whom are keenly interested in the welfare of the elderly and the affairs of the home.